The-Jonsey/mysql-rewrapped/README.md

 join(
     /*
     Joining one table onto another, currently only INNER JOIN supported, usage as shown:
-    [{target: target table, from: field on main table, to: field on joining table}] */
+    [{type: type of join. target: target table, from: field on main table, to: field on joining table}] */
 )
 ```

+The select statement has another function called distinct, which when called will make the query only select distinct fields, there are no parameters

 #### Update

 Update is very similar to the Select statement, the only difference being the constructor